flatlandchurch/flatland-site-hugo/content/_index.md

     action:
       url: /prayer
       label: Request Prayer
+volunteer:
+    title: Join the Team
+    subtitle: At Flatland Church we value collaboration as we work together to help people move to the center.
+Find a place where you can serve at Flatland.
+    action:
+      url: /volunteer
+      label: Find Your Spot
 footerAd:
     title: Receive training, fulfill your calling
     subtitle: Omaha School of Ministry is a ministry training program from Flatland Church.